Is Gen-Z Really Coming Back to Church?

 I’m not here to hate on what is otherwise really good news.
 I get pumped anytime I hear that young people are giving their youth to Jesus and I actively advocate for doing church in new ways that disciple younger generations.

-But there’s something fishy about the latest data.
-The main issue?
+But there’s something fishy about this latest revival.
 Although its true that Gen-Z is coming back to church, the resurgence is being led predominantly by young men, not young women.
 In fact, as men start filling the pews, the women are leaving in droves.
 According to the QRR:

 “Over a fifth of men aged 18–24 (21%) now say they are attending church monthly... far higher than their female peers at 12%.”